jackiecwv/SDS-CP040-modelops/advanced/submissions/team-members/Nima-Safara/README.md

 2. Set `MODEL_PATH` environment variable if model is elsewhere
 3. Check server logs for detailed error messages

-### Version Warnings
+### Version Compatibility
-You may see sklearn version warnings (trained on 1.7.2, using 1.6.1):
+The application includes automatic compatibility handling:
-- These are informational warnings only
+- **XGBoost**: Automatically handles models trained on older versions (deprecated parameters like `gpu_id` are patched at runtime)
-- The model will still work correctly
+- **Scikit-learn**: You may see version warnings - these are informational only and don't affect functionality
-- To eliminate warnings: `pip install --upgrade scikit-learn`
+- The XGBoost warning about `Booster.save_model` is expected when loading older pickled models

 ### Port Already in Use
 If port 8000 is busy: